 Living Books Libraries — This website publishes a list of more than 20 libraries around the United States.
 It also includes articles on living books, as well as the store for Living Library Press, which publishes living books appropriate for Charlotte Mason schooling.

-Children’s Preservation Library — Founder Michelle Howard Miller offers more than “20,000 out-of-print and living books,” including Five-in-a-Row “tubs.”
-Site also includes a list of 11 additional living books libraries around the U.S. and Canada.
+Children’s Preservation Library — Founder Michelle Howard Miller offers more than “20,000 out-of-print and living books,” including Five-in-a-Row “tubs” at the library in Traverse City, Michigan.
+This website also includes a list of 11 additional living books libraries around the U.S. and Canada.

 Charlotte Mason in Community — The folks here have compiled a list of living books libraries to go along with the many other resources available to Charlotte Mason homeschoolers, such as retreats, guidance on starting book discussion groups and cottage schools, and much more.